Australia climate plan leaves emission cuts with government

 The safeguards, or punishments, were not defined, but are expected to include the option to buy credits from emission-cutting projects to make good for excessive emissions.

-However, only facilities emitting 100,000 tons of CO2 or more per year - equal to 52 percent of Australia's total carbon output - would be subject to punishment, the plan said.
+However, only facilities emitting 100,000 tonnes of CO2 or more per year - equal to 52 percent of Australia's total carbon output - would be subject to punishment, the plan said.

 "Smaller businesses...will not have a baseline and can presumably emit more without consequence," said Bret Harper, a carbon analyst with consultancy Reputex.